scitran/client/Conceptual-overview.md

-Understanding the principles of the [Data organization](Data-organization) and [Computational organization](Computational-organization) can be important to use **scitran** effectively.
-The comments below describe these principles.
+This section provides a general overview, beyond Flywheel, of data and computational management.
+The specific concepts of Flywheel's [Data organization](Data-organization) and [Computational organization](Computational-organization) are introduced in the [Programming](Getting-started) section.

 ### Data